 Different processes and techniques may be plugged-in to these different components almost independently of what goes into the other components.
 The rest of this section elaborates on these three components, describing the various processes we incorporate into each of them.
-An overall schematic depiction of all the involved processes is presented in Figure 1.
+An overall schematic depiction of all the involved processes is presented in Figure 2.

-A. Triggering App-Web interfaces
+4.1 Triggering App-Web interfaces

-Recall from previous discussion that web links in applications are often dynamically generated (such as from advertisements).
-Thus a static approach of extracting web links is not sufficient.
-Therefore, in order to trigger web links from within the application, we run the applications in a custom dyanamic analysis environment.
+In order to trigger web links from within the application, we run the applications in a custom dynamic analysis environment.
 To enable scalability and continuous operation, running applications on real devices is not a feasible option.
+We deployed our system using multiple AVDs (20 in our test) in parallel for large-scale testing.
+If we use multiple real phones to run apps, it will increase the costs.
+Besides, with an application installed on a real phone, it may affect the results of other applications in spite of uninstalling it before installing another application.
+If we use emulators, we can kill the previous emulator and start a clean emulator to for a new application.
+Our system can easily support real phones for analyzing apps although we do not choose it.
 Therefore, each application is run in a virtual machine based on the Android emulator.
 The applications we are interested in are primarily GUI oriented and therefore we need to navigate through the GUI automatically to trigger app-web interfaces.
 The rest of this subsection describes the techniques that we leverage from past research in order to accomplish this, as well as some new techniques designed to overcome issues specific to the app-web interface.